awsdocs/aws-systems-manager-user-guide/doc_source/integration-github-ansible.md

 # Run Ansible Playbooks from GitHub<a name="integration-github-ansible"></a>

-This section includes procedures to help you run Ansible Playbooks from GitHub by using either the console or the AWS CLI\.
+This section includes procedures to help you run Ansible Playbooks from GitHub by using either the console or the AWS Command Line Interface \(AWS CLI\)\.

 **Before you begin**
-If you plan to run a script that is stored in a private GitHub repository, then you must create a Systems Manager `SecureString` parameter for your GitHub security access token\.
+If you plan to run a script that is stored in a private GitHub repository, then you must create an AWS Systems Manager `SecureString` parameter for your GitHub security access token\.
 You can't access a script in a private GitHub repository by manually passing your token over SSH\.
 The access token must be passed as a Systems Manager `SecureString` parameter\.
 For more information about creating a `SecureString` parameter, see [Creating Systems Manager parameters](sysman-paramstore-su-create.md)\.

 ## Run an Ansible Playbook from GitHub \(console\)<a name="integration-github-ansible-console"></a>